Do you have what it takes

 2. Basic Literacy (BL) adults: These learners, ages 18 and up, who are in need of improving their reading and writing skills.
 It is impossible to overstate that basic literacy learners are highly diverse in their abilities, goals and needs.
 Some are taking GED classes and need extra support in their studies, while others may not know the alphabet.
 Typically, our students are reading between a first and fifth grade reading level.
-To give you an idea, a person with a 5th grade reading level can understand a simple sentence and sign their name, but they cannot comprehend nutritional labels, a job application, legal text, or locate an intersection on a map.
+To give you an idea, a person with a fifth grade reading level can understand a simple sentence and sign their name, but they cannot comprehend nutritional labels, a job application, legal text, or locate an intersection on a map.
 Our learners sometimes have a specific life goal such as finding, retaining, or improving employment, studying for a driver’s license, helping a child to read, or reading labels on prescription medicine.

-Throughout more than 45 years of history, Literacy New York Buffalo-Niagara has found that bridging cultures often creates unique, interesting relationships.
+For more than 50 years, Literacy New York Buffalo-Niagara has found that bridging cultures often creates unique, interesting relationships.
 Some of our most wonderful, productive, tutor/learner pairs have come out of the cross-cultural matches and we encourage tutors to seek diverse, cross-cultural matches.
 If you prefer to work with a learner of a particular gender or ethnicity please let us know, and we will do our best to accommodate.